sonalinajera/quiz-app-sonali-tiff/README.md

 <h2>Authors: This quizapp project was built by Tiffany and Sonali :) </h2>

 <h3>Why we built it and what it does</h3>
-<p>This simple quiz applicaiton was created as part of a curriculum requirement in order to gage our understanding of the material.
+<p>This simple quiz applicaiton was created as part of a curriculum requirement in order to gage our understanding of HTML/CSS/JS/JQUERY.
 This app will take users through 5 questions, and generate a final score at the end.</p>

 <h3>Code</h3>
 <p>Project built with HTML, CSS, and JQUERY<p>